 - Basic housing

 - Essential communications

 - Pets (This is tough to do, and highly personal)

 - Paid entertainment: cable, satellite

 Sacrificial living can be lonely.
-Consider joining an accountability group, Bible study group, or other small group.
+Consider joining an accountability group, Bible study group, or another small group.
 Accept your condition.
 Don’t grumble.
-This is an opportunity to learn, grow, and later to help someone in your current position.
-Keep a journal to record progress, challenges, and set backs.
+Living with a sacrificial budget is an opportunity to learn, grow, and later to help someone in your current position.
+Keep a journal to record progress, challenges, and setbacks.

 When do you graduate from this stage?
 When you accept and can live consistently, though uncomfortably, in your income, including repaying debt, and you repay consumer debts.

-This second level is where you want to build a solid foundation.
+The second level, sustaining, is where you want to build a solid foundation.
 It is where you fix a sustainable lifestyle without borrowing.
 For everything except a home, pay cash, or use a credit card and pay the full monthly balance.

 To your sacrificial budget, add specific discretionary items ensuring total expenses are less than 85% of regular income.
 Save another 10% of regular income in a capital fund to replace items with a life longer than two years, and for major repairs.
 Build this account to buy big-ticket items without debt.
 In the first year in this level, save the remaining 5% of regular income for emergencies.

 This is the level you want to operate even in difficult times.
 The key is to be steady in the good times, and avoid splurging.
 Most of all, be passionate about living at this level.
-You must decide when to spend always; never allow cheap financing to seduce you.
+You must decide when to spend; never allow cheap financing to seduce you.

 © 2012, Michel A. Bell